 A new study indicates that 97 percent of people don't wash their hands properly before handling food.
 The results can be devastating.
-Recently, at least 40 people became ill after eating food at a summer potluck in Charlotte, North Carolina.
+Last summer, at least 40 people became ill after eating food at a summer potluck in Charlotte, North Carolina.
 Many of them were hospitalized and even admitted to the ICU.
 Health officials confirmed that someone at the potluck didn't wash their hands thoroughly before preparing food.
 A shared dish was contaminated with shigella, a bacteria that's spread through feces.

 Think this is a rare situation?
 Think again.